clearlinux/clear-linux-documentation/source/clear-linux/tutorials/tutorials.rst

 This section offers a range of tutorials that demonstrate:

 * |CL-ATTR| features for cloud, client, distributed processing, and virtual environments
 * Use of |CL| with third-party tools
 * Development possibilities of |CL| with specific use cases

 Explore our tutorials to discover what you can do with |CL|!

 .. toctree::
-   :hidden:
-   :maxdepth: 2
+   :maxdepth: 1

    wordpress/wordpress
    flatpak/flatpak